Robert E. Hecht

 Robert Emmanuel Hecht, Jr. (3 June 1919 – 8 February 2012) was an American antiquities art dealer based in Paris.

-He was on trial in Italy from 2005 to just before his death in 2012, on charges of conspiring to traffic in looted antiquities artifacts.
+He was on trial in Italy starting in 2005 on charges of conspiring to traffic in looted antiquities artifacts.
+The case was dismissed in 2012, shortly before his death.

 Personal life

 Robert Hecht was born in Baltimore, Maryland.
 He was a descendant of the family that founded The Hecht Company, a chain of department stores based in Baltimore, where he grew up.

 He graduated from Haverford College in 1941, having majored in Latin, was a naval officer during World War II, and after it spent a stint as interpreter at the War Crimes Investigation in Nuremberg and one year at the University of Zurich studying archaeology and classical philology before winning a Rome Prize Fellowship for the American Academy in Rome (1947–49).

 In 1953 he married Elizabeth Chase, a graduate student of the American School of Classical Studies at Athens.
-Robert Hecht had three daughters: Daphne Howat by his first marriage to Anita Liebman; and Andrea and Donatella Hecht by his marriage to Ms. Chase.
+Robert Hecht had three daughters: Daphne Howat by his first marriage to Anita Liebman; and Andrea and Donatella Hecht by his marriage to Chase.
 He lived for many years in Paris and died at home there.